aanya-v/tweetynettrying/README.md

 # Convert files to .wav format
 ----
 Tweety net doesn't work with .mat files so you need to convert them to the .wav format.
+Reference renamingtowav.mlx file for an example of how to rename.

 # Training the Tweeting Net Model